NEXT Application Period: For SPRING 2024 CLASS will be early December 2023 & January 2024. No late application are accepted

 The Joint Commission on Accreditation of Hospitals Organizations (JCAHO)requires verification of competency of all individuals who have direct contact with patients or employees; this includes students doing clinical rotations in the facility.
 Competency extends beyond technical skills.

-The criminal background check, drug screening and other policy and procedures for meeting this mandated prerequisite is outlined in the ECC Rad Tech Student Handbook and available the from the Program Director and ava.
+The criminal background check, drug screening and other policy and procedures for meeting this mandated prerequisite is outlined in the ECC Rad Tech Student Handbook and available the from the Program Director and this website.
 The student shall be responsible paying any associated costs of the annual criminal background check, drug screening, TB testing and other related requirements from the Clinical Affiliates.

 JCAHO added a new standard for its accreditations involving personal background checks on all persons involved in direct patient care, which can include employees, volunteers and students.
 HR 1.20 & Title 5, section 58106 allows districts to establish limitations on enrollment for various reasons including to protect health and safety.